ZuberDunge/Movie-Recommendation-ReactApp/README.md

 # Movie-Recommendation-ReactApp
 It is a ReactJS app.
-This shows you the movies you want to see by clicking an option.
+You can see the list of movies by clicking on given options.

 Tech used : HTML5, CSS3 & ReactJS.